A-Levels Curriculum Guide

 Career and Opportunities The study of Economics is seen as a rigorous preparation for a wide variety of careers in both the public and private sector.
 Within the government sector students can go on to work as Economists at the Treasury, at the Bank of England or with the European Commission.
 Economics graduates are employed directly by large companies as economic forecasters and market advisors.
 Economics is also seen as a good grounding for careers in accountancy, banking and the law.

-ENGLISH LITERATURE - Block B - Eduqas
+ENGLISH LITERATURE - Eduqas

 Lessons 6.75 hours total per week.